 Alison P. Ranney

-Managing Partner & Partner in Charge, Chicago
+CEO Practice Co-Lead and Partner in Charge, Chicago

 Alison Ranney specializes in leading CEO, President, Executive Director and other senior executive searches for mission-driven clients across the country and around the world.
-She leads the Chicago Office and serves on the firm-wide Executive Committee.

 Alison’s work has been featured in numerous publications over the years.
-In a 2017 cover page article, Crain’s Chicago Business profiled Koya’s efforts to strengthen and diversify the senior-most leadership at mission-driven clients in the Chicago area and nationally, noting “Koya Leadership Partners’ Alison Ranney is remaking what leadership looks like across the country.”
+In a 2017 cover page article, Crain’s profiled Koya’s efforts to strengthen and diversify the senior-most leadership at mission-driven clients in the Chicago area and nationally, noting “Koya Partners’ Alison Ranney is remaking what leadership looks like across the country.”

 Representative clients include the John D. & Catherine T. MacArthur Foundation, the Obama Foundation, the Art Institute of Chicago, the United Way and the American Red Cross.
 Alison also has deep expertise in Higher Education having led searches for the University of Chicago, the University of Michigan, Harvard University, Stanford University, Northwestern University and the University of Pennsylvania, among others.